-RTI International (RTI) is leading a year-long effort to understand the dynamics influencing how childhood vaccine safety information is communicated and accepted within healthcare environments, particularly focusing on the interactions between families and healthcare professionals.
+The Research Triangle Institute International (RTI) led a year-long effort on behalf of the US Centers for Disease Control and Prevention (CDC) to understand the dynamics influencing how childhood vaccine safety information is communicated and accepted within healthcare environments.
+The Public Policy Lab (PPL) partnered with RTI to conduct observational research, focusing on the interactions between parents/caregivers and healthcare professionals in healthcare settings across the United States, in support of RTI’s larger research objectives.

 Disclaimer